MarcosCostaDev/TDD-DDD-Eventsourcing-Mediator/README.md

 - See the code with an [online code editor](https://github1s.com/MarcosCostaDev/IntegrationTest)

-## Techonologies used in this project so far
+## Techonologies have used in this project so far

 - .NET 5
 - ASP.NET WEB API